silexlabs/Cocktail/readme.md

 2. Cocktail is available on [haxelib](http://haxe.org/haxelib), once Haxe is installed, open you command prompt and type:
 > haxelib install cocktail

-3. Optionaly, if you also want to build for NME as well as flash/Air :
+3. Optionnaly, if you also want to build for NME as well as flash/Air :
 > haxelib install nme

 4. **You can build now !** You should start with the samples provided in the folder of the cocktail haxelib.
 Haxelib are installed in the folder of your Haxe installation.